xyrui/HWnet/README.md

 ### Training dataset
 1. Please download CAVE DATAset from https://www.cs.columbia.edu/CAVE/databases/multispectral/ for training.
 The image size is of 512\*512\*31.

-2. Crop your own training dataset.
+2. Crop training dataset.
 I randomly select 20 images for training and crop about 10000 patches of size 96\*96\*20.
-(This step is implemented by MATLAB code and I did not add the code here.
-You could freely choose your favourite way.)
+The corresponding MATLAB codes are in "data/gene_patches.m".
+(You could also freely choose your favourite way to crop patches.)

 3. Save the training dataset in path "dataroot"(your own data path).